percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: value of :variable:`wsrep_node_address`

-This variable specifies the address on which nodes listens for Incremental State Transfer (|IST|).
+This variable specifies the address on which the node listens for Incremental State Transfer (|IST|).

 .. variable:: pc.announce_timeout